lab1092/blender-manual_ja/manual/constraints/common_interface.rst

    Influence

-At the bottom of nearly all constraints, you have the :guilabel:`Influence` slider, which controls the influence of the constraint on its owner.
+At the bottom of nearly all constraints, you have the *Influence* slider, which controls the influence of the constraint on its owner.
 As you might expect, **0.0** means that the constraint has no effect, and **1.
 0** means that the constraint has full effect.
 Using in-between values,